Reaper1-1/async-storage/docs/migration-to-3.md

 #### multiRemove

-Renamed to `removeMany`, accepts list of keys.
+Renamed to `removeMany`, this method accepts a list of keys to remove.

 ```diff
 -  multiRemove: (